gjanders/SplunkVersionControl/README.md

 [VersionControl For Splunk](https://splunkbase.splunk.com/app/4355)

 ## Release Notes
+### 1.0.3
+Fix so that the first run does not fail due to the lastRunEpoch been set to None

+Minor log improvement for when the saved searches do not work as expected

 ### 1.0.2
 Minor tweak to logging to ensure timezones are handled when logging updated objects